Special needs education

 The Education Act 1998 deals with education generally but emphasises the rights of children with disabilities and with other special educational needs.
 This Act is in effect and provides that every person concerned with the implementation of the legislation must have regard to a number of objectives including:

-The Minister for Education and Skills is obliged, among other things, to ensure that everyone living in Ireland (including people with disabilities and people who have other special educational needs) has available support services and a level and quality of education appropriate to his/her needs and abilities.
+The Minister for Education is obliged, among other things, to ensure that everyone living in Ireland (including people with disabilities and people who have other special educational needs) has available support services and a level and quality of education appropriate to his/her needs and abilities.

 Schools must use their available resources to ensure that the educational needs of all students, including those with disabilities, are identified and provided for.